mvac7/SDCC_TEXTMODE_MSXDOS_Lib/README.md

 This library uses the functions of the BIOS designed to print text on the screen, but they are called through the interslot (CALSLT), to be used in MSXDOS applications.

-Use them for developing MSX applications using Small Device C Compiler (SDCC) compilator.
+Use them for developing MSX applications using Small Device C Compiler (SDCC).

-Include a application for test and learning purposes.
+Includes an application for test and learning purposes.